-He dug in his nose with a sweaty finger, inspected a booger, then flicked it away.
+He dug in his nose with a sweaty finger, inspected the booger, and flicked it away.
 Eun winced in disgust.

 “Yeah.
 Why?”
-He wiped his hand on his shorts.
+He wiped his hand on his boxers.

 She sighed, rolling her eyes again.
 “Because it’s happening right now, Peter!”

 His eyes widened.
 “What time is—” He clicked his phone on, and saw it was a quarter past seven.
 “SHIT!”
 He grabbed the nearest can of Axe (there were seven of them scattered throughout the room) and began spraying himself down.